adinasarapu/adinasarapu.github.io/_brain/2024-brain-complete.md

 These interconnected pathways allow the striatum to act as a central relay station for regulating movement, behavior, and cognitive processes.
 It processes information from various brain regions and sends feedback to ensure smooth and coordinated motor functions.

 Basal ganglia pathways (Image taken from Macpherson and Hikida.
 Psychiatry Clin Neurosci.
-2019).
+2019 and Audi A et al., Case Rep Neurol Med.
+2023).

 ![Basal ganglia](/images/Basalganglia.png)

-Projections from the cerebral cortex are directed to medium spiny neurons (MSNs) in the striatum, which express either dopamine D1 or D2 receptors.
-These neurons integrate cortical input with dopamine signals originating from the substantia nigra pars compacta (SNc) and the ventral tegmental area (VTA) in the dorsal and ventral striatum, respectively.

-The D1 and D2 MSNs establish different pathways.
-D1-MSNs project directly to the substantia nigra pars reticulata (SNr), while D2-MSNs project indirectly via the globus pallidus (GP) and the subthalamic nucleus (STN) to influence the SNr.
-This connectivity is crucial because it leads to either inhibition or disinhibition of the SNr, which subsequently modulates thalamic activity.
-This process ultimately promotes or suppresses various behaviors.
+**Direct Pathway:**
+The direct pathway begins in the cortex, where excitatory signals are sent to the striatum (caudate and putamen).
+These structures then send inhibitory signals to the globus pallidus internus (GPi), which inhibits the thalamus.
+Since the thalamus is responsible for movement, inhibiting an inhibitor results in overall stimulation of movement.
+Dopamine from the substantia nigra acts on this pathway via D1 receptors, further promoting movement.

+**Indirect Pathway:**
+The indirect pathway also starts with excitatory signals from the cortex to the caudate and putamen.
+In response, the caudate and putamen send inhibitory signals to the globus pallidus externus (GPe), which normally inhibits the subthalamic nucleus (STN).
+When the GPe is inhibited, the STN becomes more active and stimulates the globus pallidus internus (GPi).
+This leads to the GPi inhibiting the thalamus, resulting in suppression of movement.
+Dopamine from the substantia nigra influences this pathway through D2 receptors, reducing its inhibitory effects on movement.

+(SN, substantia nigra; GPe, globus pallidus externus; GPi, globus pallidus internus; STN, subthalamic nucleus).